GA4GH GEM Japan (GEnome Medical alliance Japan)

 The Global Alliance for Genomics and Health (GA4GH ) is an international organization aiming to advance medical care and medicine through responsible sharing of genomic and health-related data.

-The GEM Japan (GEnome Medicine alliance Japan) has been named a GA4GH Driver Project, pursuing integration of the results of AMED projects to realize genomic medicine in Japan.
+The GEM Japan (GEnome Medical alliance Japan) has been named a GA4GH Driver Project, pursuing integration of the results of AMED projects to realize genomic medicine in Japan.